 To assist in understanding the report, critical terminology and technical definitions regarding the ignition interlock device are defined in Appendix A.

-For more information on Minnesota's current statewide Ignition Interlock program, see http://www.dps.state.mn.us/ots/Laws_Legislation/Ignition_Interlock.asp
+For more information on Minnesota's current statewide ignition interlock program, see https://dps.mn.gov/divisions/dvs/programs/mn-ignition-interlock/Pages/.

 Table of Contents